Does the gig economy have you running around like a chicken with its head cut off? You’re far from alone.

 Most potential clients aren’t looking to go over your experience with a fine-tooth comb.
 They just want to be sure of your talent and capabilities.

-If you know that you’d like to write, design or create in a specific niche area, do some projects on your own.
 Take pictures, or add visuals, and turn these into PDF or .JPG file samples to present in your portfolio, along with other work you’ve completed for clients and employers.

 Build a Portfolio Website, Make it Dynamic